touchpi/touchpi-doc/docs/index.md

 ## Install
 ### Raspberry OS Image Setup

+> :point_right: **Note:**<br>
-> :point_right: **Note:** Sometimes the display manufacturer recommends a certain OS Version.
+    Sometimes the display manufacturer recommends a certain OS Version.

-touchpi sticks to the support cycle of Raspberry Pi OS (Debian). touchpi is being developed and mainly tested with the lowest operating system version which is currently being supported on the base of Debian.
+touchpi sticks to the support cycle of Raspberry Pi OS (Debian). touchpi is being developed and mainly tested with the lowest operating system version which is currently being supported by Debian.
 When a Debian version ist out of life, the development and library requirements are moved to the next higher version.

 Nevertheless, touchpi works and is tested with higher Raspberry OS versions (see supported images)

+> :point_up: **Tip:**<br>
-> :point_up: **Tip:** When you have an issue with touchpi, please test on a raspberry pi with a fresh installed and supported image first before file any issue.
+    When you have an issue with touchpi, please test on a raspberry pi with a fresh installed and supported image first before file any issue.

 **Supported images are:**